robyndahl/AdvancedPaleobiology/Labs/Lab01.md

 [4,]    1    1    1    1    1    1
 ````

 Essentially, you told R to make 6 arrays with 4 values and store them within a single object named **"TwoArray"**.

 Notice how the array displays, with the 4x6 grid bordered by bracketed information like `[,1]` or `[3,]`.
 This bracketed notation describes location in the row or column, and you can specify a location in the matrix by combining the column and row description.
-For example, the cell in the third row of the first column would be described as `[3,1]` and you can ask for the information in that cell like this:
+For example, the element in the third row of the first column would be described as `[3,1]` and you can ask for that element like this:

 ````R
 # Ask for the information in the third row of the first column